hamosapience/vkonliner/README.md

 # vkonliner
-It's a script for making you always-online on vk.com Packaged for docker.
+It's a script for making you always-online on vk.com packaged for docker.